42shadow42/domino-effect/Readme.md

 A simple state management framework for react that relies on core triggers to cascade state to dependent system through a domino effect.
 In contrast to redux where all state is managed through a series of potentionally complex interactions of actions and reducers.
 Instead this state management framework paradigm relies on a series of core editable triggers and domninos that express the relationship between those datapoints and the overall application state.

-See the storybook at [Domnio Effect](https://42shadow42.github.io/domino-effect/) for examples and documentation.
+See the storybook at [Domino Effect](https://42shadow42.github.io/domino-effect/) for examples and documentation.

 ## Getting Started